Hawkins154/WHSTechNotes/journal.md

 3. I could try to find time to workout and meditate to relieve stress.
 4. A goal I have for the rest of the school year is studying music theory after school everyday.
 I will stay motivated by listening to my favorite musical maestros.
 5. When I'm feeling overwhelmed, I could talk to my older brother.
 I trust him because he's usually available and has already been through college so he knows what I'm dealing with.
+# April 7, 2025
+  I think AI could help me prepare for tests by providing practice questions and explanations on how to do them.
+In a traditional classroom, a teacher can't satisfy the needs of every single student within the time they have.
+This leaves a lot of students with unanswered questions and less of an incentive to focus.
+With an AI tutor, you are able to learn at your own pace and get more in-depth explanations on concepts they don't understand.
+I think those features would be useful to me because I struggle to ask for help when I need it.
+  If I were to use one, I probably wouldn't use it too often.
+I don't struggle too much with learning in a traditional classroom setting, but I would use an AI tutor to understand concepts I struggled with and review concepts from earlier in the year so that I don't forget.